masogit/amb-doc/docs/index.md

 # Asset Manager Browser

-Asset Manager Browser (AMB) is a lightweight UI that leverages RESTful API layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.
+HPE Asset Manager Browser (AMB) is a lightweight UI that leverages RESTful API layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.

 ![Viewer screen shot](features/img/insight1.png)